Josef-Friedrich/audiorename/README.rst

       -v, --version         show program's version number and exit -s FIELD_SKIP, --field-skip FIELD_SKIP
                             Skip renaming if field is empty.

+    [selection]:
+      The following arguments are intended to select the audio files.

+      source                A folder containing audio files or a single audio file.
+If you specify a folder, the program will search for audio files in all subfolders.
+If you want to rename the audio files in the current working directory, then specify a dot (“.”).
+      -t TARGET, --target TARGET
+                            Target directory
+      -a, --source-as-target
+                            Use specified source folder as target directory

     [metadata_actions]:
       -E, --enrich-metadata